 Pythia Prize 2017

-The Pythia Prize is a new commission project that will see an Australian female composer collaborate with Rubiks to create a new work, to be premiered in 2018.
-The Pythia Prize winner’s piece will be performed in both Australia and Europe, featuring in Rubiks’ first international appearances in July.
+The Pythia Prize is a new commission project that will see an Australian female composer annually collaborate with Rubiks to create a new work.
+The 2017 Pythia Prize winner’s piece will be performed in both Australia and Europe, featuring in Rubiks’ first international appearances in July.

 Applications for this opportunity will open on September 4th, 2017 through the Rubiks website.
 The winner of the Pythia Prize will be announced at our Meredith Monk portrait concert on October 23, at the Melbourne Recital Centre.

 Applications due midnight, September 25th, 2017

 Winner announced October 23, 2017 at 75 Years: A Portrait of Meredith Monk

 Workshopping Period Early 2018 (to be negotiated between Rubiks and Pythia composer)

 Completed Score Due April 1, 2018

 World Premiere of New Work in Germany July, 2018